elk-audio/sushi-gui/README.md

 GUI will **not** reflect the new ordering: the new plugin will always be shown at the bottom of the stack even though it is actually somewhere else.
 Keep that in mind.

-### Restarting Sushi
-When the GUI starts, it first queries the current state of Sushi to build its initial layout and widgets.
-From then on, it will only update on update notifications from Sushi.
-That means that you can not simply stop and restart Sushi and expect the GUI to be in sync with it.
-You have to stop and restart the GUI every time you restart Sushi.

 ---